 What causes so much eruption between parent and child today?

-I believe there are several reasons, such as the strong tendency in this generation to micromanage children or to place them at the center of who controls the
+I believe there are several reasons, such as the strong tendency in this generation to micromanage children or to place them at the center of who controls the family, or the assumption parents exist to make their kids happy.

 I recently have pondered an admittedly crazy reason as well.
 In recent years I see what feels like an increasing number of very, very strong willed kids, especially boys, who challenge their parents incessantly and have a personal sense of purpose so strong that parents find it very difficult to stop them from doing what they simply want to do.
 Is something bigger up with this generation of boys and girls than we can see with our temporal eyes?
 Has God perhaps gifted us a large group of very strong, driven, passionate children who will be called to carry out world changing purposes in their generation?
 While challenged by my own grandchildren who fall into this category, I am also very inspired by and hopeful for them.